Frequently asked questions about Azure Multi-Factor Authentication

 In some instances, yes.

-Multi-Factor Authentication for Azure Administrators offers a subset of Azure MFA features at no cost for access to Microsoft online services, including the Azure and Office 365 administrator portals.
+Multi-Factor Authentication for Azure Administrators offers a subset of Azure MFA features at no cost for access to Microsoft online services, including the Azure portal and Microsoft 365 admin center.
 This offer only applies to global administrators in Azure Active Directory instances that don't have the full version of Azure MFA through an MFA license, a bundle, or a standalone consumption-based provider.
 If your admins use the free version, and then you purchase a full version of Azure MFA, then all global administrators are elevated to the paid version automatically.

 Multi-Factor Authentication for Office 365 users offers a subset of Azure MFA features at no cost for access to Office 365 services, including Exchange Online and SharePoint Online.
 This offer applies to users who have an Office 365 license assigned, when the corresponding instance of Azure Active Directory doesn't have the full version of Azure MFA through an MFA license, a bundle, or a standalone consumption-based provider.